Azure/GPT-RAG/README.md

 If you need to change Components names or any parameter in the main.parameter.json use the following command: azd env set parameter value

+The VM Password will automatically stored in Azure Keyvault, in order to login to the VM in Zero Trust infrastructure in Bastion only Select to use password from Keyvault.

 ## Option #2
 Provision required Azure services**